KSExcel Reference

 ksAddChart(dataRange, options?)

-Creates a chart from an existing range already in the sheet.
-The chart is embedded in the worksheet.
+Creates a chart from a range that already exists in the sheet.

 async ksAddChart(dataRange, options = {}) → Promise<{ chartName: string, ok: true }>